r2e-project/r2e/README.md

 ### 2. Build and Install

-R2E builds and installs the repositories in a Docker image.
-This image is used to execute the generated tests in the next step.
+By default, repositories are installed in a Docker image.
+This image is used to sandbox execution.
 ```bash
 r2e build --exp_id <experiment_id> --install_batch_size <num parallel installs>
 ```

 > [!Note]
+> **Docker Mode:** For a local install use `--local`.
+> This which will suggest the steps you need to take to **manually** install the repo.

+> [!Note]
-> The dockerfile will copy all the directories in the REPOS_DIR directory (where your repos were cloned) to the Docker image.
-It will then install the repositories using a combination of [`pdm`](pdm-project.org) and `pip` install commands.
-The Docker image is stored in the [docker_builder](./r2e/repo_builder/docker_builder) directory.
+> **Docker Mode:** In docker mode (default), this copies all repos in the REPOS_DIR (where your repos were cloned) to an image.
+> It then attempts installation using [`pdm`](pdm-project.org) and `pip`.
+The generated dockerfile is stored in the REPOS_DIR.

-> [!Tip]
+>
 > Please follow [http://docs.docker.com/engine/install/](http://docs.docker.com/engine/install/) for instructions on installing docker.
-It is recommended to follow the post-installation steps to run docker as a non-root user.
+> It is recommended to follow the post-installation steps to run docker as a non-root user.

 ### 3. Generate and Execute Tests